-Settlement Agreements for Employees
+Settlement Agreements Solicitors for Employees

 A settlement agreement (previously known as a compromise agreement) is a contract entered into between you and your employer, usually when you are leaving your employment, which means your employer will make a payment to you, and sometimes other benefits, in return for you relinquishing your legal rights to bring any employment claims against your employer.

 There may be any number of reasons why you have not been offered a settlement agreement by your employer.
-It could be a lack of awareness by your employer that the relationship has broken down to the extent that a settlement is required, or that a settlement agreement is an option.
+It could be a lack of awareness by your employer that the relationship has broken down to the extent that a settlement is required or that a settlement agreement is an option.
 It could be that your employer thinks that a settlement agreement will be too expensive and an option to avoid.

 How much will settlement agreement advice cost?

-If you are only looking for minor amendments to be made to the draft settlement agreement document and / or for advice on the terms and completion of the agreement, the latter of which is required by law for a settlement to be legally binding, your employer will usually make a contribution to your legal fees.
-We will not charge you personally for this service, this will be payable by your employer only.
+If you are only looking for minor amendments to be made to the draft settlement agreement document and or for advice on the terms and completion of the agreement, the latter of which is required by law for a settlement to be legally binding, your employer will usually make a contribution to your legal fees.
+We will not charge you personally for this service; this will be payable by your employer only.

-We always look to add value and will be transparent with you as to whether we believe there is scope to improve the settlement offer made to you and whether you have claims which require to be settled, as well as how much those claims are likely to be worth.
+Our settlement agreement solicitors always look to add value and will be transparent with you as to whether we believe there is scope to improve the settlement offer made to you and whether you have claims which require to be settled, as well as how much those claims are likely to be worth.

 Can we help with COT3 Agreements?